FlorianNelles/CI-Upgrader/UserGuide.md

 3. Enter `> php spark db:seed SeederName`

 - #### Query Builder
-These three CI3 Query functions are **not** supported by Kenjis Suzuka Upgrade-Helper and will not run in CI4:
+These three CI3 Query functions are **not** fully supported by Kenjis Suzuka Upgrade-Helper and will not run in CI4:

 `group_by()`, `limit()` and  `update()`